Jhelum Express

-The 11077 / 11078 Jhelum Express is a daily train on the Indian Railways.
+The 11077 / 11078 Jhelum Express is a daily express train on the Indian Railways.
 It runs from Pune, the cultural capital of Maharashtra, to Jammu Tawi, the winter capital of Jammu and Kashmir, in North India.

 The train is strategically important, as it connects the headquarters of the Southern Command of the Indian Army, Pune, with an important border city.
 And Military Reserved compartment.

 History

 The Jhelum Express is one of the oldest trains originating from Pune.
 Started in 1979, it was the first train connecting Pune to the capital city of New Delhi.
 The train was initially started for the military.

+Srinagar Express, predecessor, between Delhi and Pathankot during 1950's was extended till Pune and renamed as Jhelum Express.

 Number and nomenclature

 Although it is River Tawi, a tributary of River Chenab which flows through the city of Jammu, the train is named after the Jhelum, often confused with the river is also a city on the banks of the river it's named after.
 This nomenclature was adopted at the behest of S. Prakash Singh Ghai, a partner at 'Ghai Brothers', a pioneer firm of railway contractors around the time the train first hit the tracks.
 The Ghai family hailed from the Pinanwal, a village in district Jhelum and settled in Pune post-partition.
 The Up train, Pune–Jammu Tawi, has the number 11077, while the Down train, Jammu Tawi–Pune, is numbered 11078.